-Network administrators can remotely monitor your equipment for critical conditions that may affect your gear from a central location such as a network operation center.
+Network administrators can remotely monitor your equipment for critical conditions that may affect your gear from your network operations center (NOC).

-With good remote monitoring techniques you'll be able to promptly respond to network problems - and fix them before they cause serious damage.
-You have to use the right monitoring solution - choosing a poorly designed or limited system will only trick you into a false sense of security.
+With proper remote monitoring techniques, you'll be able to respond to network problems and fix them before they cause serious damage.
+You have to use the right monitoring solution.
+Choosing a poorly designed or limited system will only trick you into a false sense of security.
 You'll think your network is protected, but in reality, your limited solution is leaving you vulnerable.

-If you want the best monitoring system you can get, then you'll want to look for these 5 essential features:
+So, if you want the best monitoring system, then you'll want to look for - at a minimum - these 5 essential features:

-Live analog monitoring - Without the right analog sensor technology you can't monitor critical environmental conditions.
-A basic discrete sensor can only provide you with binary "on/off" information (for example it can only tell you if the temperature has risen past a certain point or if your battery levels have dropped below a certain point).
-Discrete sensors are limited, so make sure you have live analog monitoring.
-Analog sensors can give you precise readings (for example, the temperature of your server room is 84.2 degrees or the battery level has dropped to 8%).
+Live analog monitoring Without the right analog sensor technology, you can't monitor critical environmental conditions.
+A basic discrete sensor can only provide you with a binary "on/off" information.
+It will only tell you if the temp is too high, for example.
+Discrete sensors are limited, so make sure you have live analog monitoring for data collection.
+Analog sensors can give you precise readings.
+For example, the temperature of your server room is 84.2 degrees or the battery level has dropped to 8%.

-Multiple alert methods - Monitoring systems that only provide internal alerts to your NOC don't give you any versatility.
-Support for 24/7 alert capability (via email, pages, voice alerts, or SMS text messages) is critical - because emergencies don't keep standard business hours.
+Multiple alert methods Monitoring systems that only provide internal alerts to your NOC don't give you any versatility.
+Support for 24/7 alert capability (via email, pages, voice alerts, or SMS text messages) is critical.
+Emergencies and natural disasters don't keep standard business hours.

-Easy-to-use setup and configuration - A good monitoring system won't require excess training to use, nor will it create confusion in your employees when they try to manage alarms.
-Simple plug 'n' play setup with an easy-to-use graphical web interface are essential features of any good remote monitoring system.
+Easy setup and configuration A good monitoring system won't require excess training to use.
+It won't create confusion for your employees when they try to manage alarms.
+Simple plug 'n' play set up with a user-friendly graphical web interface are essential features of any good remote monitoring system.
 Using a web interface allows you to manage your alarm network from any computer - without the extra hassle.

-Backup data transport - Don't rely solely on your primary network to report alarms.
-If there are any problems with your data transport, you'll lose critical visibility of your remote sites - exactly when you need them most.
-Your alarm notification system should support backup method of transporting data - dialup, wireless, fiber, etc. The right backup reporting guarantees your network is still monitored even if your primary data transport goes down.
+Backup data transport Don't rely solely on your primary network to report alarms.
+If there are any problems with your data transport, you'll lose critical visibility of your remote sites.
+If your network is down for some reason, this is the time when you need visibility the most.
+Your alarm notification system should support backup method of transporting data - dial-up, wireless, fiber, etc. The right backup reporting guarantees your network is still monitored even if your primary data transport goes down.

-Finding the Right Monitoring Remote Can you picture how much easier your network will be to manage if you were able to view the status of all your sites?
+Picture how much easier managing your network will be if you're able to view the status of all your sites.
 With a remote monitoring system, you'll no longer have rude surprises when there's a problem with your network.
 You can guarantee you'll be the first person to know about an emergency - not the last.